venkatasai-diyya/Batch-Processing/README.md

-# Batch Processing: Customer Quality Anlysis Data Engineering Project
+# Batch Processing: Quality Experience Score (QES) Data Engineering Project

 ## Summary
 A data pipeline that transforms raw data from hive and load curated data into BQ for downstream analysis.